The MPEC 2008-Y74 issued on 2008 Dec. 30, reports new observations of 2 Transneptunian Objects:

 2004 XA192 and 2006 UO321

 2004 XA192 has a period of 321 years and at present it's located at roughly 36 AU from the Sun.
-The mpec reported a magnitude for this object around 19 on 22 December 2008, a relatively bright value for a TNO and within reach of amateur telescopes.
+The MPEC reports a magnitude for this object around 19 on 22 December 2008, a relatively bright value for a TNO and within reach of amateur telescopes.

-2004 XA192 is the faint object just above the bright star in the centre of the image.
-Here you can see a particular:
+2004 XA192 is the faint object just above the bright star in the centre of the image (see below for a zoom of the animation):

 by Ernesto Guido & Giovanni Sostero

 - The Solar System Beyond Neptune (The University of Arizona Press - 2008)